-• Rules regulating nitrogen oxide (NO_x) and sulfur dioxide (SO2) emissions, including the Cross State Air Pollution Rule (CSAPR) and Clean Air Visibility Rule (CAVR).
+• Rules regulating nitrogen oxide (NOx) and sulfur dioxide (SO2) emissions, including the Cross State Air Pollution Rule (CSAPR) and Clean Air Visibility Rule.

 The EPA's CSAPR and its progeny are a suite of interstate air pollution transport rules designed to reduce ozone and fine particulate (PM2.5) air levels in areas that the EPA has determined as being significantly impacted by pollution from upwind states.
 In September 2019, the D.C.
 Circuit remanded the rule to the EPA holding that the rule improperly provided only a partial remedy for addressing interstate transport of pollutants from upwind to downwind states.
 In March 2021, the EPA addressed the remand by finalizing its revised CSAPR Update Rule.
 The revised rule does not require further emission reductions from Wisconsin stationary sources beyond those under the original CSAPR.
-MGE has met its current CSAPR obligations through a combination of reduced emissions through pollution control (e.g., SCR installation at Columbia), as well as owned, received, and purchased allowances.
+MGE has met its current CSAPR obligations through a combination of reduced emissions through pollution control (e.g., SCR installation at Columbia), and owned, received, and purchased allowances.
 MGE expects to meet ongoing CSAPR obligations for the foreseeable future.
 MGE will continue to monitor legal developments and any future updates to this rule.

-• The EPA's Coal Combustion Residuals Rule (CCR), which regulates coal ash from burning coal for the purpose of generating electricity as a solid waste and defines what ash use activities would be considered generally exempt beneficial reuse of coal ash.
+• The EPA's Coal Combustion Residuals Rule (CCR), which regulates as a solid waste coal ash from burning coal for the purpose of generating electricity and defines what ash use activities would be considered generally exempt beneficial reuse of coal ash.
 The CCR rule also regulates landfills, ash ponds, and other surface impoundments used for coal combustion residuals by regulating their design, location, monitoring, and operation.
 In August 2020, the EPA revised the CCR rule to require owners or operators of coal-fired power plants to stop transporting CCR and non-CCR wastewater to unlined surface impoundments.
 In addition, regulated entities must initiate impoundment closure as soon as feasible and in no event later than April 2021, unless the EPA grants an extension.
 Columbia requested an extension to comply by October 2022.
-The EPA will address the remaining issues on remand in a subsequent action.
+The EPA has not formally approved the extension.
+The reviews have been put on hold pending an overall review of rules promulgated in the final year of the previous administration.
+The Columbia owners anticipate that the EPA will approve the extension request.
+However, we will not know the extension request outcome with any certainty until the EPA completes their rules review.

 Review of the Elm Road Units has indicated that the costs to comply with this rule are not expected to be significant.
 Columbia's operator has completed a review of its system and has developed a compliance plan.
-In February 2021, a CA application was filed with the PSCW for approval to install technology required to cease bottom ash transport water discharges rather than extend the longevity of the ash ponds.
-If approved, MGE's share of the estimated costs of the project would be approximately \$4 million.
+In July 2021, the PSCW approved a CA application filed by MGE and the other owners of Columbia to install technology required to cease bottom ash transport water discharges rather than extend the longevity of the ash ponds.
+MGE's share of the estimated costs of the project will be approximately \$4 million.
 Construction is expected to be completed by the end of 2022.